Purple sandpiper: Breeding

 Their breeding habitat is the northern tundra on Arctic islands in Canada and coastal areas in Greenland and northwestern Europe.
 They can breed at one year of age.
 The male makes several scrapes on the ground; the female chooses one and lays 3 or 4 eggs.
 These are olive with brown blotches and are approximately 37 × 26 mm in size.
 The male takes the major responsibility for incubation of the eggs which hatch in 21–22 days.
 The chicks are covered with dense down.
 The upperparts have black and cinnamon patches with white specks; the underparts are mainly white.
 Usually only the male tends the chicks which can feed themselves.
 The maximum age recorded from ring-recovery data in Europe is 20 years and 9 months for a bird recovered in Sweden.

 An apparent case of hybridisation between this species and the dunlin has been reported from England.

 Feeding

 These birds forage on rocky coasts, picking up food by sight.
 They mainly eat arthropods and molluscs, mainly littorinids and mussels, also some plant material.
 One of the main staples are seaweed flies of the Coelopa genera (C. frigida).

 Status

-The purple sandpiper has an extremely large range and although the population appears to be decreasing, the population is very large.
+The purple sandpiper has a large range – 13600000 km2 – and although the population appears to be decreasing, the population is large (136,000-191,000 mature individuals as of 2024).
 The International Union for Conservation of Nature (IUCN) has judged that the threat to the species is of "Least concern".
 The purple sandpiper is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.